-Dr. Toni Larson is a member of the Board of Directors of the League of Women Voters of the United States (LWVUS) and the Board of Trustees of the League of Women Voters Education Fund (LWVEF).
-She was elected in June 2012.
+Dr. Toni Larson was elected vice president of the League of Women Voters of the United States (LWVUS) and vice chair of the Board of Trustees of the League of Women Voters Education Fund (LWVEF) in June 2014.
+She was elected to her first term on the national Board in June 2012.

 Dr. Larson joined the League in 1970 in Boulder, Colorado.
 After moving to Denver, she joined committees working on environmental issues.
 More recently, she has worked on fiscal policy, education, and privatization.
 She served as president of the Denver Metropolitan League of Women Voters and the League of Women Voters of Colorado; she has also held other leadership positions within League.

 Professionally, Dr. Larson has held the position of executive director of Independent Higher Education of Colorado, a nonprofit association that conducts the government relations work for private colleges in Colorado, since 1985.
 She has responsibility for public policy research, lobbying and administration.

 Dr. Larson received a B.A. from Colorado College, a Master’s in Nonprofit Management from Regis University and a Ph.D. in Higher Education from the University of Denver.